metomi/rose/sphinx/tutorial/rose/applications.rst

    :inline-contents: True

-   A Rose application or "Rose app" is a runnable :term:`Rose configuration` which executes a defined commmand.
+   A Rose application or "Rose app" is a runnable :term:`Rose configuration` which executes a defined command.

    Rose applications provide a convenient way to encapsulate all of this configuration, storing it all in one place to make it easier to handle and